FChia11/gradstudent/content/post/maria_sofia_nilsson/index.md

 - US
 title: "Maria S. Nilsson, US1002077A"
 ---
 On August 29, 1911, Maria Sofia Nilsson of Karlskrona, Sweden, patented an improved bed pan designed to give patients better control and comfort.
-Her invention featured sturdy side handles to a tapered, oblong pan, allowing patients to steady it while shifting position.
+Her invention added sturdy side handles to a tapered, oblong pan, allowing patients to steady it while shifting position.

 Date of Application: 10 March 1911